AdamWelchUK/PWM85/README.md

 # PWM85
 An ATTiny version of Julian Iletts PWM5 solar charge controller.

 Here you will find the latest code, schematic, gerber files and bill of materials (BOM) for this project.
+I've ended up creating two versions - a 5 volt and 3.3 volt version.
+I'd suggest going with the 3.3v version because it uses less current to run.

-More details about the PWM85 can be seen in this video: https://youtu.be/H_0ykOQyulY
+More details about the PWM85 (5v) can be seen in this video: https://youtu.be/H_0ykOQyulY For more about the PWM5 (3.3v) try this video: https://youtu.be/bUxVgbcLFes

 For more information about Julians PWM5 see his [YouTube channel](https://www.youtube.com/user/julius256/search?query=PWM5):